-We are very pleased to announce that during the spring 2013 semester we will once again fund Hunter College Undergraduate Research Fellowships.
-Based on last year’s successful pilot, this initiative will provide another opportunity for undergraduate students to conduct research alongside Hunter College’s outstanding faculty.
-This document contains details and information about applying for these fellowships.
-For additional information, please visit the Undergraduate Research Initiative’s website at www.hunter.cuny.edu/ugresearch, send an email to email@example.com, or see the 2013 Undergraduate Research Fellowships - Request for Proposals
+We are very pleased to announce that during the spring 2014 semester we will once again fund Hunter College Undergraduate Research Fellowships.
+Based on the last two years of this successful program, the initiative will continue to provide opportunities for undergraduate students to conduct research alongside Hunter College’s outstanding faculty.
+For additional information, pleaseor see the Spring 2014 Undergraduate Research Fellowships – Request for Proposals

 Why Undergraduate Research Fellowships?

 All fellowships should culminate in a final product (e.g., original art, poster, contribution to a manuscript) to be determined by the faculty mentor and student fellow.
 Students who receive 2014 fellowships are strongly encouraged to present their final projects at the 2015 Hunter College Undergraduate Research Conference.
 Information about submissions for the conference will be posted in fall 2014 on the conference website.

 Student Commitment and Compensation*

 - 6-10 hours of research per week (determined at the beginning of the fellowship)